saurabhr/machinelearninginaction/README.rst

 Machine Learning in Action
 ==========================

-This is the source code to go with "Machine Learning in Action" by Peter Harrington published by Manning Inc.
+This is a fork of the source code to go with "Machine Learning in Action" by Peter Harrington published by Manning Inc.

+As I went through the book, I rewrote the code.
+Major differences include the incorporation of python pandas, changes in code styling, and further documentation.

+Feel free to fork the code.

 The official page for this book can be found here: http://manning.com/pharrington/

-All the code examples were working on Python 2.6, there shouldn't be any problems with the 2.7.
-NumPy will be needed for most examples.
-If you have trouble running any of the examples us know on the Forum for this book: http://www.manning-sandbox.com/forum.jspa?forumID=728.

-If you want to run these on some other version of Python say--3.0 or IronPython, feel free to fork the code.
+The Forum for this book: http://www.manning-sandbox.com/forum.jspa?forumID=728.